What is a typical day at Rise Up?

-Due to our model of running retreats Saturday to Saturday it really depends on the location and what is happening at that specific time so please ask and we can let you and accommodate you if we can.
+It really depends on the location and what is happening at that specific time.
+Please ask and we will accommodate you if we can.

-Requests for early arrival before the designated check-in is possible based on availability.
+Requests for early arrival is possible based on availability.

-Yes absolutely.
-Insurance is compulsory to come on our retreats and our recommendation is Global Rescue as they cover all the activities you will be doing on your trip.
-If you have a preferable insurance provider please be sure to check that your policy includes travel cancellation, delays, and medical coverage in the case of an accident or injury doing activities such as surfing or hiking on volcanoes.
+We recommend Global Rescue, as they cover all the activities offered on our trips.
+If you have a preferred insurance provider, please be sure your policy includes travel cancellation, delays, and medical coverage in the case of an accident or injury

 Children up to 3 years old are free.
-Then children from the age of 3 to 8 are 25% off and from 8 and above is full price.
+Children aged 3 to 8 are 25% off.
+Those aged 8 and above will be charged full price.

-If you have had a great experience at Rise Up, we recommend a 10% tip on the trip total.
+If you have a great experience with the Rise Up team, we recommend a 10% tip on the trip total.

 This will go directly to our wonderful staff members and makes a great difference as USD, CAD, the GPB and the Euro go much further than the local currencies.

 We recommend bringing enough cash to pay for alcoholic drinks, massages, souvenirs, extra activities and tips.
-Please note that as we run in remote locations, the airport is the best place to get out cash as ATM’s are not available in every destination.
-Cash is also recommended as in some locations it is the only method possible.
+Please note that as we run in remote locations, with limited access to ATMs, the airport is the best place to get out cash.
+Cash is also recommended, as many locations do not accept credit cards.

-All in country taxes are included but you may have a fee depending on the method of payment you are using.
+All in-country taxes are included, but you may have a fee depending on the method of payment used.

-Our guests are our number one priority and if we ever had reason to believe our locations are unsafe, we would not run the risk of running them.
-Our retreats run in off-the-beaten path locations that are perfectly safe for tourists, and our guests have always felt very safe and comfortable.
+Our guests are our number one priority.
+If ever we had reason to believe our locations unsafe, we would not run the risk of running them.
+Our retreats run are held in off-the-beaten path locations, but we ensure they are perfectly safe for tourists.
+Our guests have always felt very safe and comfortable.
 We recommend having the same level of caution as you would in your own home country and following common sense to minimize petty theft.

 - We strive to be fully aware of guests who may have allergies, injuries or serious medical conditions